amcginlay/eks-demos/doc/03-cloud9/README.md

 echo "https://${AWS_DEFAULT_REGION}.console.aws.amazon.com/cloud9/ide/${env_id}"
 ```

-Once inside the Cloud9 environment, run the following command to confirm the `Role-EC2-EKSClusterAdmin` IAM role is being used:
+Once inside the Cloud9 environment, run the following command in a terminl session to confirm the `Role-EC2-EKSClusterAdmin` IAM role has been assumed:
 ```bash
 aws sts get-caller-identity
 ```